forwardemail/forwardemail.net/app/views/faq/index.md

     Getting Started:
   </strong>
   <span>
     Carefully read and follow steps one through eight listed below.
-Be sure to replace the email address of <code>niftylettuce@gmail.com</code> with the email address you want to forward emails to (only if it is not accurate already).
-Similarly be sure to replace <code>example.com</code> with your custom domain name (only if it is not accurate already).
+Be sure to replace the email address of <code>niftylettuce@gmail.com</code> with the email address you want to forward emails to (if it isn't already accurate).
+Similarly be sure to replace <code>example.com</code> with your custom domain name (if it isn't already accurate).
   </span>
 </div>